ansible/ansible/docs/docsite/rst/playbooks_tests.rst

 The following tests can provide information about a path on the controller::

+    - debug:
-    - debug: msg="path is a directory"
+        msg: "path is a directory"
       when: mypath is directory

+    - debug:
-    - debug: msg="path is a file"
+        msg: "path is a file"
       when: mypath is file

+    - debug:
-    - debug: msg="path is a symlink"
+        msg: "path is a symlink"
       when: mypath is link

+    - debug:
-    - debug: msg="path already exists"
+        msg: "path already exists"
       when: mypath is exists

+    - debug:
-    - debug: msg="path is {{ (mypath is abs)|ternary('absolute','relative')}}"
+        msg: "path is {{ (mypath is abs)|ternary('absolute','relative')}}"

+    - debug:
-    - debug: msg="path is the same file as path2"
+        msg: "path is the same file as path2"
       when: mypath is same_file(path2)

+    - debug:
-    - debug: msg="path is a mount"
+        msg: "path is a mount"
       when: mypath is mount